 |Updated: 9.10.2017 - Next update: 2.10.2018|

 When interpreting the results it should be noted that the sample size in the 2016 data collection was slightly smaller than in previous years.
-The small sample size is more prone to random variation, which can affect the results, especially in groups with low response activity (typically younger respondents and men). * The decrease in the share of men who smoke daily in 2016 can be connected to this random variation.
+The small sample size is more susceptible to random variation, which can affect the results, especially in groups with low response activity (typically younger respondents and men).

 Description of indicator